dpgaspar/Flask-AppBuilder/examples/README.rst

 :mongoimages: Simple Contacts application with files and images example.
 Using MongoEngine support for MongoDB.

-:oauth: OAuth authentication with twitter or google, sending tweets on behalf of ther user.
+:oauth: OAuth authentication with twitter or google, sending tweets on behalf of their user.

 :productsale: Just another simple app.